Rahul1582/Machine-Translation/README.md

 # Machine Translation

-Used for getting a translated Message from One Language To another.
+Translating a text from One Language To Another.

 ## Methods Used

 1. Encoder - Decoder Architecture

-2.
+2. Training and Inference Mode of Decoder

 # Technologies Used
 ```
 1. LSTM

-2. Sequence To Sequence Model(Enocoder Decoder)
+2. Sequence To Sequence Model(Encoder-Decoder)

-3. Data Preprocessing
+3. Data Mining

 ```